peasy/Peasy.DataProxy.Http/README.md

 ### Peasy specific exceptions

 Your HTTP data proxy implementations serve as a data layer abstraction to your peasy [service classes](https://github.com/peasy/Peasy.NET/wiki/ServiceBase).
 As such, consumers of your data proxies should know how to handle certain exceptions that can happen when being consumed.
-HttpServiceProxyBase handles a few specific HTTP error response codes and throws specific peasy exceptions so that you can handle accordingly.
+HttpServiceProxyBase handles a few specific HTTP error response codes and throws specific peasy exceptions so that you can handle them accordingly.

 **[ServiceException](https://github.com/peasy/Peasy.NET/blob/master/Peasy.Core/ServiceException.cs)** - This exception is thrown when an HTTP endpoint returns a _400 Bad Request_ error response.
 This response is typically returned when a business or validation rule is broken during an HTTP request.
 The [command](https://github.com/peasy/Peasy.NET/wiki/Command) class catches exceptions of this type, and adds errors to the [ExecutionResult](https://github.com/peasy/Peasy.NET/wiki/ExecutionResult).```Errors``` list on your behalf.